What that actually means in practice

 -

-Confusing output with strategy: More content, more ads, and more tools will not fix unclear ICP, weak offers, or poor handoff between marketing and sales.
+Confusing output with strategy: More content, more ads, and more tools will not fix an unclear ICP, weak offers, or poor handoff between marketing and sales.

 -